 For the best experience we recommend that you pick the car up early on departure day, and return it in the afternoon or evening on the last day.

-Note: You can also drop-off the car at BSI Bus Terminal in Reykjavik, on the last day.
+You can however drop-off the car at BSI Bus Terminal in Reykjavik, on the last day.
 If you prefer this drop-off location you can change the drop-off location afterwards (details can be found in the confirmation email).

 - Accommodation for 4 nights w. breakfast